icesat2py/icepyx/doc/source/contributing/development_plan.rst

 icepyx Development Plan
 =======================

-This page provides a high-level overview of some focus areas of ongoing and for future icepyx development.
+This page provides a high-level overview of focus areas for icepyx's ongoing and future development.
 This list is not exclusive or highly specific.
 Instead, specific development tasks and new functionality implementations are driven by individual developers/teams.